 Temperatures start to get warm and humid, ranging from mid-20s in the day to high-teens at night.

-Amex Singapore Airlines KrisFlyer Credit Card Welcome Gift: Receive up to 17,000 KrisFlyer Miles when you make a min. spend of S$500 within the first month of card approval.
-For new-to-American-Express Card Members only.
-Valid till 29 May 2024.
+Amex Singapore Airlines KrisFlyer Credit Card Welcome Gift: Receive up to 17,000 KrisFlyer miles (enough to redeem a return trip to Bali on Singapore Airlines) with annual fee payment and min. spending of S$1,000 within first month of Card approval.
+Available to new-to-American Express cardmembers only.
+Valid till 2 December 2024.
 T&Cs apply.

 July